kaliberjs/use-is-ie11/readme.md

 ![](https://media.giphy.com/media/yqtpq8rqqXBh6/giphy.gif)

 ## Disclaimer
-This library is intended for internal use, we provide __no__ support, us at yout own risk.
+This library is intended for internal use, we provide __no__ support, use at your own risk.

 This library is not transpiled.